Analyzing Wrap-Up Effects through an Information-Theoretic Lens: Language Models as Predictors of Psychometric Data

 To this end, we operationalize the information content $\infcontent$ in text $\ww$ (of length $T$) as:\footnote{We note \citet{meister+al.emnlp21a} used similar operationalizations to test for evidence in support of the uniform information density hypothesis.}\looseness=-1

-where $\ww$ may be an entire sentence, or only its first $T$ words.
-Notably, the case of $k=0$ returns $T$; under $k = 1$, we get the total information content of $\ww$.
-For $k>1$, moments of high-surprisal will disproportionately drive up the value of $\infcontent^{(k)}(\ww)$.
+where $\ww$ may be an entire sentence or only its first $T$ words.\footnote{ We omit $\eos$ from \cref{eq:power} for brevity.} Notably, the case of $k=0$ returns $T$; under $k = 1$, we get the total information content of $\ww$.
+For $k>1$, moments of high surprisal will disproportionately drive up the value of $\infcontentk(\ww)$.
 Such words may indicate, e.g., moments of ambiguity or uneven distributions of information in text.
-Thus, how well $ \infcontent^{(k)}(\ww)$ (as a function of $k$) predicts model sentence- and clause-final RTs may indicate which attributes of prior text (if any) can be linked to the additional cognitive processes involved in wrap-up effects.\looseness=-1
+Thus, how well $ \infcontentk(\ww)$ (as a function of $k$) predicts model sentence- and clause-final RTs may indicate which attributes of prior text (if any) can be linked to the additional cognitive processes involved in wrap-up effects.\looseness=-1